Xilinx/xacc/docs/examples.md

 ## Contribute

-If you would like to contribute to this page by adding a link to an example or demo, you can open a pull request via the GitHub link in the bottom left of this page, or you can e-mail the Xilinx University Program <xup@xilinx.com>.
+If you would like to contribute to this page by adding a reference to your project, please follow the [contribution guidelines](contributing.md)

 ## Projects